hugocorenzan/jj-uncode-child-template/readme.md

 3. Clone this repository in that folder
 4. Replace de screenshot.png (880x660 pixels) with the new theme's cover
 5. Update the style.css with theme's info and custom CSS
-6. In Wordpress admin active this theme
+6. In Wordpress admin activate this theme

 ## Known Issues
 1. pt-BR translation is incomplete